On Economic Justice

 It's about relationships

-I know there are times when there simply isn’t money, and it’s not about priorities, or money mindset, or scarcity mentality.
+I know there are times when there simply isn’t money, and it’s not about your priorities, or money mindset, or scarcity mentality.
 There just. isn’t. money.

 So I’ve set up alternative options to cash, but there does need to be some kind of energetic exchange where we both get something of value.